JohnSmith-Kyon/CS420-Course-Project/README.md

 -----------
 1. The generated images are included in  '/result/'.

-2. Remember to check different branches for different methods.
+2. Remember to check different branches for different approaches.